HosseinSharifii/PyCMLutilities/docs/pages/plots/cat_mpl.md

 | figure | Handle to the produced pyplot figure |
 | ax | Handle to an array of the pyplot axes. |

+### Data spreadsheet

+Similar to multipanel plot function for [numerical](num_mpl.html), multipanel categorical plot reads data in two-dimensional tabular structure stored either in excel spreadsheets or Pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+The only difference in this function is that one of the variables must be categorical.

+### Template files

+Again, multipanel categorical plot function uses similar [JSON](https://www.json.org/json-en.html) format for the template file.
+The only differences are explaind in below.

 At the moment, this function only supports three type of [seaborn](https://seaborn.pydata.org/index.html) plots for categorical data as follows.
-Similar to multipanel plots for [numerical](./num_mpl.html) data, the user has control over the plotting, formatting, etc. through passing the template file in `.json` fromat.

 The following optional formatting parameters for each type of categorical plots can be set by the user.
 Otherwise, <u>default values will be used</u>.

 1. [stripplot()](https://seaborn.pydata.org/generated/seaborn.stripplot.html#seaborn.stripplot):